Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What is the 10-year property price prediction for Cancún as of 2026?

-As of early 2026, property prices in Cancún are expected to grow by roughly 60% to 95% cumulatively over the next ten years.
+As of 2026, residential property prices in Cancún are expected to rise by about 80% to 130% in nominal terms over the next 10 years.

 What long-term economic factors will shape property prices in Cancún?